kkingwoo/TARVa/GatkWGSeqPipe/README_gatkWGS.md

 ## Step 7: select variants

 - [**Step7_SelectVars.py**](Step7_SelectVars.py) runs GATK’s
-  *SelectVars* to create a final vcf file containing the final set of PONs for downstream analysis.
+  *SelectVars* with the previously created database as input, to create a final vcf file containing the set of PONs for downstream analysis.

 ## Step 8: variant calling in remaining or all conditions